RevathyRamesh/Seller-search-fullstack-application/README.md

   password VARCHAR(255) NOT NULL
 );

-3. Navigate to the backend directory:
+3. Navigate to the backend directory: Open new terminal, run **cd backend**
-**cd backend**

 4. Run the script: